kczulko/apache-flink-standalone-docker-cluster/README.md

 docker-compose up
 ```

-from the project root dir and visit `localhost:8081`.
+from the project root dir and visit jobmanager gui `localhost:8081`.